These pages link the Naas Road / Dual Carriageway / N7 / M7 Exit 8 (Johnstown Interchange) near DUBLIN with Cappamore & Balboa (Co. Limerick) via:

 Palmerstown House & Demesne

-The Palmerstown Estate supposedly derived its name from a tradition whereby soldiers returning from the Crusades and other foreign wars left a palm leaf on the steps of the local chapel.
+The Palmerstown Estate, like other places of the same name, supposedly derived its name from a tradition whereby soldiers returning from the Crusades and other foreign wars left a palm leaf on the steps of the local chapel.

 The land was acquired by a branch of the aristocratic de Burgo / Bourke family in the late C17th.
 John Bourke (c.1705 – 1790) was made Baron Naas in 1776, Viscount Mayo in 1781 and Earl of Mayo in 1785.
 One of his descendants claimed that the family had “cast its lot with the Irish people“; they are locally recalled as good landlords.